-Special International Corresponding Membership Category: NAME recently instituted a new category of membership specifically for those individuals practicing outside of the US and Canada.
-Specifically, the category description is as follows:
+Special International Corresponding Membership Category: NAME instituted the category of membership specifically for those individuals practicng outside of the US and Canada.
+The category description is as follows:

 "International Corresponding Members" shall be physicians or other practicing medicolegal death investigators who reside outside of the United States of America or Canada.
 International Corresponding Members shall be forensic pathologists, physician medical examiners, physician coroners, and those engaged in the teaching or practice of legal medicine, provided, however, that the foregoing examples are provided for clarity, and mere possession of any of the foregoing job titles does not automatically qualify any individual for membership as an International Corresponding Member, nor does lack of such title automatically disqualify any individual who is a practicing medicolegal death investigator."